 Can you use superglue on teeth?

 ‘Superglue' is the commercial name for cyanoacrylate adhesives meant for a range of household and medical purposes.
-This type of adhesive is not meant for internal use, so don't use superglue as a dental glue.
-Some people may even have an asthmatic or a skin reaction as soon as they come in contact with this adhesive.
+This type of adhesive is not meant for internal use, so don't use super glue as dental glue.
+Some people may even have an asthmatic or skin reaction as soon as they come in contact with this adhesive.

-Second, superglue can form instant bonds with your skin.
-You could easily end up with your restoration glued to your own finger or your finger to your tooth, lips, tongue, or cheeks while trying to fix your broken tooth!
+Furthermore, superglue can form instant bonds with your skin.
+You could easily end up with your restoration glued to your own finger, or your finger to your tooth, lips, tongue, or cheeks while trying to fix your broken tooth!

-If you need to fix a broken tooth or crown in an emergency, you can buy a temporary filling kit which is designed for this purpose.
-However, you should still visit a dentist as soon as possible to have the problem treated correctly.
+If you need to fix a broken tooth or crown in an emergency, you can buy a temporary filling kit that is designed for this purpose.
+But, you should still visit a dentist as soon as possible to have the problem treated correctly.